sompol13/learn-terraform-gcp/README.md

 *Assign values to your variables*
 - You can populate variables using values from a file.
 Terraform automatically loads files called terraform.tfvars or matching *.auto.tfvars in the working directory when running operations.

+## Query Data with Output Variables
+- Use output values to organize data to be easily queried and displayed to the Terraform user.

+*Define outputs*
+Define an output for the IP address of the instance that Terraform provisions.

+*Inspect outputs*
+Query the outputs with the terraform output command.